wgeorge1990/atl-web-102918/23-intro-dom/README.md

   * preventDefault
   * show examples of click and submit
   * Only add them once, do it once page is loaded _or_ new element is added
-    * Add them when the page is loaded or when new HTML is added
+    * If it is added multiple times, it will run multiple times (per event)

 * Make sure y'all get a good video on how javascript events execute / callback stack, etc